The Nevus Network

 Frequently Asked Questions:

 What is a nevus?
 Why doesn't nevus skin sweat?
 Why do areas of nevus skin look thinner than normal?
 Why do moles appear?
 How common is a nevus?
 What are melanocytes?
 What is neurocutaneous melanosis?
 Is MRI helpful?
 Will congenital moles change?
 Why are nevi important?
 Which moles may develop melanoma?
 What is the risk of cancer?
 Does melanoma occur in people without giant nevi?
 Is melanoma curable?
 Does surgical removal lower the risk of melanoma in those with a giant nevus?
 What is the best treatment for congenital moles?
 What is direct excision?
 What is serial excision?
 Do skin grafts help?
 What are the pros and cons of cultured skin?
 What is Integra?
 What is dermabrasion or curretage?
 How is laser treatment used?
 Are chemical peels helpful?
 How do skin expanders work?
 Are there giant nevi that are too giant to be removed?
 What is the treatment of a facial nevus? ...of a scalp nevus? ...of genital and rectal nevi? ...of arm and leg nevi?
 Why is nevus skin so dry and itchy?
 What are the goals of surgical excision?
 How will the decline in the quality of medical care affect us?
 What type of concerns do most parents have?
+How to avoid asking for trouble.
 How often should a congenital nevus be examined it is is not excised?
 What are the benefits of having a giant nevus?
 What can we do to prevent melanoma?

 SELECTED MEDICAL JOURNAL ARTICLES ON CONGENITAL NEVI

-NEVUS NETWORK MEMBERS: TREATMENT AND CANCER STATISTICS
+NEVUS NETWORK MEMBERS: TREATMENT AND CANCER INFORMATION

 Lots of photos of birthmark buddies here.
 Feel free to look for your skin twin!